SignTools/SignTools-CI/README.md

 ## Repository setup

-First you need to create your own `ios-signer-ci` repository:
+First you need to create your own `SignTools-CI` repository:

 1. Create a GitHub account
 2. Click on the `Use this template` button at the top of this page